Tinnitus relief - Can hearing aids reduce stress and improve well-being?

 Widex, a global hearing aid manufacturer, has a long legacy of helping people with tinnitus.
 Their Zen fractal tones for tinnitus relief have been available in all Widex hearing aids for over a decade.

 Building on Zen, the new Widex SoundRelax program offers a new palette of fractal sounds intended to support relaxation, concentration, and well-being for all users.
-The new tones are softer and have better binaural synchronization than previous Zen tones.
+The new tones are softer and have better binaural synchronisation than previous Zen tones.

 Tinnitus relief comes in many forms